holy-himalaya-eco-trek-logo

 6-7 Hours

 On the eighth day of our trekking, we will be trekking towards Chainpur, a small town in Bajhang District.
 We will start our trek after having breakfast.
-We will reach the Chainpur town after couple of hours of trekking.
+We will reach the Chainpur town after a couple of hours of trekking.
 We go on a tour around Chainpur town and have interaction with the locals and know about their lifestyles.

 9